22 August 2026 · Sole establishment

 The person, not the licence

-• The individual owner is the taxable person.
+• The individual owner is the taxable person, not the trade licence.

-• Business income across all their licences is aggregated.
+• Business income across all the owner's sole establishments is added together.

-• The AED 1 million test looks at the combined figure.
+• The AED 1 million turnover test is applied to that combined figure.

 The trap